-Just about every small and medium sized business reaches a point where it needs additional financing.
+Just about every small and medium-sized business reaches a point where it needs additional financing.
 Perhaps you’re experiencing cash flow issues, or you’ve identified a growth opportunity and need a loan to take your business to the next level.
 Maybe you need to hire additional staff or hold extra stock ahead of your busy season.
-Whatever your reason for needing funding, take a look at our guide on how to get business funding in South Africa.
+Whatever your reason for needing funding, take a look at our guide on how to get a business loan in South Africa.

 Traditional business loans from banks

 When you think of loans, you first consider South Africa’s biggest banks.
 But applying to one of these giants is not easy.
 The application process can be long and cumbersome, and you may have to wait months before receiving any money.